Separation - the Facts

 What Is the Difference Between Separation and Divorce?

-The main difference between a divorce and a judicial separation are:
+There are key differences between a divorce and a judicial separation:

-• A judicial separation means you remain married, whereas a divorce means your marriage is legally over.
+• Marriage status: A judicial separation means you remain married, whereas a divorce means your marriage is legally over.
 This means you can remarry once you’re divorced, but not if you’re separated.

-• The court can split pensions during a divorce but is unable to exercise these powers for separation.
+• Pension splits: The court can split pensions during a divorce but is unable to exercise these powers for separation.
+Find out more about divorce and pensions

-• You can apply for judicial separation at any time, but if you petition for divorce you will need to cite one of the five grounds in order to prove that your marriage has broken down.
+• Reason for split: You can apply for judicial separation at any time, but if you petition for divorce you will need to cite one of the five grounds in order to prove that your marriage has broken down.

 There are many reasons why couples may want to get legally separated rather than divorced.
 Some of the advantages of being separated are: